PlonGuo/Memory-Match-Game/README.md

 - Dark/Light theme support
 - Real-time leaderboard
 - Personal best score tracking
+- CRUD - the records will be created and updated automatically, user can view and delete their records through 'View Records' button.

 In this game, players can select two cards at a time.
 The goal is to find all matched pairs.
 The game tracks both **Time** and **Moves**, which are recorded in Firestore to maintain high scores and statistics.